Fresh Articles Every Day Your Daily Source of Fresh Articles

 Medications for Symptom Relief

-• Antihistamines: Help relieve mild symptoms like itching and swelling.
+• Antihistamines: It will help to reduce soft symptoms like itching and swelling.

-• Epinephrine Auto-Injector (EpiPen): Used for severe allergic reactions or anaphylaxis.
+• Epinephrine Auto-Injector: Used for severe allergic reactions or anaphylaxis.

 Alternative Foods